Funmi7/Sprint-Challenge--Hash-BC/README.md

 The blockchain is a decentralised distributed database(chain) of immutable records(blocks), similar to a linked list.
 A block basically contains a timestamp, transaction history, proof(for later validation of proof of work used to mine the block), an index and a sha256 hashed pointer to the previous block.
 What makes the chain so secured is that you cannot remove or change any block without altering the hashes.

+The chain is the structure that contains all of the transactions recorded

 Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?
 Proof of work functions  is a consensus algorithm used to confirm transactions and add blocks to the blockchain.
 Basically, given an incredibly hard brute-force computation problem to solve individually, it is distributed among a pool of miners, who "compete" against each other to complete the transactions and get the miners fee.